The educational institution you attend must consider you a full-time student.

 If you are studying part-time and are enrolled in at least 20 course hours per month, you could be deemed a full-time student.
 However, you must meet one of the following requirements:

-• be at least 20 weeks pregnant (PDF 125 Kb)
+• be at least 20 weeks pregnant (PDF 110 Kb)

-• have a recognized major functional disability
+• have a recognized permanent disability resulting in significant and persistent impairment

-• have a serious mental or physical health disorder that occurs irregularly and prevents you from pursuing your studies full-time for more than one month
+• have a mental or physical health disorder that occurs irregularly and prevents you from pursuing your studies full-time for more than one month

 • be a single parent and live with your child who is under age 12 as of September 30 of the award year, that is, the year for which you are applying